How to Dispose of Asbestos in London

-This is a guide to everything you need to know about asbestos disposal from a home in London, including hiring an asbestos removal specialist, taking it to your local tip, and using your council collection service.
+This is a guide to everything you need to know about asbestos disposal and asbestos removal in London including hiring an asbestos removal specialist, taking it to your local tip, and using your council collection service.

 - Tenant?
 Speak to your landord